-1. Swipe up from the bottom edge of any screen.
-On iPhone X or later or iPad with iOS 12 or later, or iPadOS, swipe down from the upper-right corner of the screen.
+1. Swipe up from the edge of the screen.
+On iPhone X or newer, or on iPad, swipe down from the upper-right corner of the screen.

-2. Tap the circular icon to bring up the Screen Recording menu.
+2. Long press the circular icon to bring up the Screen Recording menu.
 Select the Streamlabs application.

 3. Tap the Start Broadcast button.
 Verify that you can see your iOS screen on the RTMP streaming service you have selected.